Some people are of the opinion that dirt bike movies are almost as exciting to watch as actual dirt bike events themselves.

 Marlon Brando, Mary Murphy, Robert Keith

-While "On the Waterfront" made Brando a Hollywood star, it was "The Wild One" that cemented his image as a cultural icon throughout the 1950s.
+Though Marlon Brando's role in "On the Waterfront" secured his place as a Hollywood star, it was "The Wild One" that defined his enduring image as a cultural icon of the 1950s and beyond.

 AnimationActionAdventure